 Another spectacular creation of 20th century azulero artwork is the hall of the French Beaux-Arts style São Bento railway station in the center of the city.
 Created by Jorge Colaço, it consist of 20,000 tiles that illustrate major milestones of Portugal’s past, its royalty, its historic battles and the history of transportation.

 Good to Know

-- Getting there – The Porto International Airport, with direct flight from most major European cities is located 17 kilometers (17 miles) north of the city, and easily accessible from the center of town via direct metro line.
-If you prefer door to door service, taxi fare is around €20 -25.
+- Getting there – The Porto International Airport, with direct flights from most major European cities, is located 17 kilometers (10miles) north of the city, and easily accessible from the center of town via direct metro line.
+If you prefer door-to-door service, taxi fare is around €20 -25.

 - Getting around – Keeping in mind that the touristic center of Porto is a web of narrow, cobbled and winding streets, the best way to get around is on foot, with comfortable walking shoes a must.
 If walking is a problem or to go farther afield, Porto offers an extensive public transportation system, mainly metro and buses, operated by the Sociedade de Transportes Colectivos do Porto to reach the top attractions in and around the city.
 Bus fare can be purchased on-board, metro cards at the station.